 Accelerated limestone weathering builds on a natural form of carbon sequestration in which compounds in calcium carbonate (found in shells on the ocean floor), seawater, and CO2 break down and turn into dissolved bicarbonate ions.
 The process usually takes tens of thousands of years, but researchers identified an enzyme that can make the reaction 500 times faster.
 In addition, USC and Caltech scientists, including Resnick Sustainability Institute researcher Jess Adkins are creating a prototype treatment tank for cargo ships that could one day transform flue gas into slightly saltier water that can be returned to the ocean.
 Instead of shells, the treatment tank uses limestone rocks, which are made of calcium carbonate, to ignite the chemical reaction.

 Geological sequestration proposes to capture carbon emissions at their source, such as at a power plant, then pressurize CO2 until it changes into a liquid.
 This method builds on a technique oil companies use to revive production in older wells.
 The carbon would then travel through a pipeline deep into Earth, where it would be stored under geological formations to seep into the pores of rocks or to mineralize into new rock.
+Researchers, such as Anima Anandkumar, Caltech's Bren Professor of Computing and Mathematical Sciences, are using AI tools to determine the best places to inject carbon for safe and effective storage.

 Solar fuels leverage the sun's abundant energy to create clean liquid fuel.
 Through their work on the Liquid Sunlight Alliance (and its predecessor, the Joint Center for Artificial Photosynthesis), researchers from Caltech and partner institutions have refined an artificial photosynthesis process that uses sunlight to split water into hydrogen and oxygen.
 They are now attempting to combine the separated hydrogen with carbon emitted from fossil fuel burning to power cars, homes, and factories.